Emulating compact binary population synthesis simulations with uncertainty quantification and model comparison using Bayesian normalizing flows: Normalizing Flow Emulators for population synthesis simulations

-I present a self-consistent framework for PopSynth emulation equipped with well-calibrated uncertainty quantification and model comparison, which can be used for reliable astrophysical inference and feature production using state-of-the-art simulators and growing catalogs of observations.
-PopSynth simulations generate an ensemble of systems with uniquely distributed parameters ($\vec{\theta}$) given a particular set of initial conditions and/or other quantities ($\vec{\lambda}$) that characterize the evolutionary track being simulated.
+We start by noting that PopSynth simulations generate an ensemble of systems with uniquely distributed parameters ($\vec{\theta}$) given a particular set of initial conditions and/or other quantities ($\vec{\lambda}$) that characterize the evolutionary track being simulated.
 Hence, emulating PopSynth essentially amounts to constructing accurate estimators for the conditional distribution function: